fuglaro/Thumby-Website/docs/Blockly/Drawing-And-Dynamics.md

 ![Editor blockly draw rectangle block](../images/editor-blockly-draw-rectangle-block.png)
 </center>

 The block above will draw the outline of a rectangle (or square) with it's top left corner starting at a given x and y location.
-This rectangle will be drawn with a width an height from the specified width and height.
+The rectangle will be drawn with the given width and height.

 ---